Upload your lease and discover hidden risks, questionable clauses, landlord red flags, and tenant rights issues — in minutes.

 Takes less than 30 seconds · Free to start

 Don't let a confusing clause cost you thousands.
-Get your plain-English lease analysis now — no legal knowledge required.
+See your lease risk score now — no legal knowledge required.

 Not legal advice.
 For informational purposes only.